Keying in to friendship

 WeChat graduate Yusheng Huang describes the program as “a game changer.”

 “I’m having fun,” he says. ”I’m never lonely anymore.”

 Members of the group also share details about what’s on at the Coolibah Centre and make plans to catch up at the cosy home away from home where there is always something interesting to do.

-The Coolibah Centre offers a range of activities including exercise classes, cooking, gardening, meals, table tennis, walking group, art & craft, cross-cultural singing and ipad training.
+The Coolibah Centre offers a range of activities including exercise classes, cooking, gardening, meals, table tennis, walking group, art and craft, cross-cultural singing and iPad training.